Sign Up | Member Login

 Electrification Bonus Credits

-Additionally, we offer rebates on home and vehicle electrification projects.
+Additionally, we offer a $250 rebate on home and vehicle electrification projects.
 Simply show us your check from Efficiency Vermont and we'll credit your bill.
-Limit one per account, while supplies last.
+Limit one per account.
 Applicable to heat pump water heaters, heat pumps, induction stoves, electric vehicles, electric lawn mowers, and home batteries.

 As easy as a monthly subscription